luke-gru/riml/README.md

     $ riml -c example.riml

-This will create a new VimL file named 'example.vim'.
+This will create a new VimL file named 'example.vim' in the current directory.

 ###riml\_source